build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ```
 </br>

-Now, the workflow will proceed to the next action: `CreateChangeSet`.
+Now the workflow will proceed to the next action: `CreateChangeSet`.

 ![CodeCatalyst PR Workflow run for CreateChangeSet action is a success](images/cc_createchangeset_success.png)
 </br>